 The Parish Council has a responsibility to consider the interests and needs of local residents, and to ensure that they act in line with the views of the local community to the benefit of the Parish as a whole.

 Burton Joyce Parish Council meets on the 1st Tuesday of every month (with the exception of August) and members of the public are welcome to attend.
 There is a period of time set aside at each meeting for members of the public to raise any issues.
-Meetings are usually held in the Carnarvon Rooms, Chestnut Grove, Burton Joyce and commence at 7.30pm.
+Meetings are usually held in the The Main Hall, The Old School Building, Main Street, Burton Joyce and commence at 7.30pm.
 Copies minutes are available to download here or by request to the Parish Clerk.